Visitors interacting with an exhibit.

 UI updates

-WC’s guides needed particular accessibility attention as they are used by a diverse group of users, including people with visual and hearing impairments.
+Wellcome Collection’s guides needed particular accessibility attention as they are used by a diverse group of users, including people with visual and hearing impairments.